 Proprietary institutions are defined, by the Internal Revenue Service, as institutions that are for profit.

-The DCTAG team needs to verify the documents you submit to make sure you are eligible for DCTAG.
+The DCTAG team must verify the documents you submit to make sure you are eligible for DCTAG.

-If you are unable to get a certified D-40 tax return, please remember that you may submit other forms of domicile verification, which are listed on the Required Supporting Document Checklist.
+If the DC OneApp was unable to retrieve your taxes and you are unable to get a certified or submited and completed D-40 tax return, please remember that you may submit other forms of domicile verification, which are listed on the Required Supporting Document Checklist.

 Yes.
 Applicants will not need all of these documents to complete their DCTAG application, but if there is a document in the checklist that you can’t figure out, this packet has an example of each document we request to look at.
 The year may not be exactly correct – these are just visual examples.